burner-wallet/burner-wallet-2/README.md

 #### Developer wallet

 Are you a developer, hoping to test changes to other modules in this project (burner-ui, exchange or plugins)?
+Run `yarn start` in the `local-wallet` directory, which will connect your wallet to a local Ganache instance and move 10 Ganache ETH to your wallet (note that Metamask will override the local account, disable it or open in incognito mode for local development).

-The code in the `wallet` directory will directly link to the source code of other projects, and give you hot reloading.
+Alternatively, the code in the `wallet` directory will let you develop locally, while connecting to Mainnet and xDai.

 ## Packages